Updated March 2026

 Talent Acquisition in a Constrained Market

 Telecom competes with hyperscalers and enterprise software companies for cloud infrastructure engineers, RF specialists, and product managers who understand platform economics.
-Research shows that 79% of decision-makers are more likely to advocate for organizations whose leaders publish thought leadership (Edelman-LinkedIn 2025).
-In a talent market where engineers choose employers partly on perceived technical leadership, that advocacy effect extends to recruitment pipelines.
+Research shows that 79% of hidden decision-makers are more likely to advocate for proposals from organizations that consistently publish high-quality thought leadership (Edelman-LinkedIn 2025).
+In a talent market where engineers choose employers partly on perceived technical leadership, that advocacy effect can extend to recruitment pipelines.

 AEO Visibility in Telecommunications

-Approximately 40% of B2B buyers now begin vendor research with AI tools rather than search engines (6sense, 2025).
-In practice, this means the discovery phase of an enterprise telecom sale increasingly happens inside an AI conversation.
-The ghost of your published expertise either shows up in that conversation or it does not.
+A large share of B2B buyers now lean on AI tools to synthesize their research and shortlist or validate vendors — often after their initial discovery is underway (6sense, 2025).
+In practice, this means more of an enterprise telecom evaluation increasingly happens inside an AI conversation.
+The trace of your published expertise either shows up in that conversation or it does not.
 Phantom IQ structures telecom thought leadership to answer the specific questions enterprise buyers ask AI tools: questions about total cost of ownership for private networks, questions about security architecture in shared spectrum environments, questions about SLA structures for network-sliced services.
 Content designed to answer those questions gets cited.
 Generic vendor content does not.

 Key Publications for Telecom Thought Leaders